fireblocks/fireblocks-defi-sdk/examples/basic-example/README.md

 2) Set the following environment variables:
 * `FIREBLOCKS_API_SECRET_PATH` - The path of your Fireblocks API secret, aka Fireblocks API Private Key.
 * `FIREBLOCKS_API_KEY` -  Your Fireblocks API key.
-* `FIREBLOCKS_EXTERNAL_WALLET` -  The ID of the Fireblocks External Wallet which will be tagged as the destination of the transactions.
+* `FIREBLOCKS_EXTERNAL_WALLET` -  (Optional) ID of a Fireblocks External Wallet which will be tagged as the destination of the transactions.
 * `FIREBLOCKS_SOURCE_VAULT_ACCOUNT` -  (Optional) The ID of Fireblocks Vault Account which will be used as the source of the transactions.
 Defaults to Vault Account 0.

 3) run ```npm start``` to run the example script.